Staying Ahead of Scope Creep: A Guide for Marketing Agencies

 Why aren't we on Tinder?
 I've been hearing a lot about that site, and it seems we should be on there.

 Most times, these shiny objects are new, unproven, or not strategic–they’ve just briefly caught the client’s attention–and were not part of the original scope of the program.
-However, there are times when these can be a golden opportunity for your agency to step up to the plate and offer additional services, such as adding SEO audits and keyword rank tracking to a PPC client’s portfolio.
+However, there are times when these can be a golden opportunity for your agency to step up to the plate and offer additional services, such as adding SEO audits and keyword rank tracking reports to a PPC client’s portfolio.

 To combat Shiny Object Syndrome, it’s important to: